UedaTakeyuki/pokectiveness2/docs/README.md

 </div>

 ### Find by name
-Selecting "Name", fist of all please select the first letter of the other party's name from here.
+Selecting "Name", first of all please select the first letter of the other party's name from here.
 <div class = "img-wrapper">
   <img src = "/docs/pics/2019-05-30 20.44.05.png" width = "80%">
 </div>